 The Institutional Programs Office coordinates all proposals and applications to Pacific Economic Development Canada (PacifiCan) on behalf of UBC researchers.

-PacifiCan is implementing significant changes to their application process this year.
+PacifiCan has implemented significant changes to their application process this year.
 Previously, PacifiCan accepted proposals on a rolling basis throughout the year using a two-stage process: project concept forms followed by full proposals.
-Starting this year, they will transition to issuing Calls for Proposals twice annually—one in mid-June and one in the fall—with applicants submitting only full proposals.
+Starting this year, they have transitioned to issuing Calls for Proposals twice annually—one in mid-June and one in the fall—with applicants submitting only full proposals.

 Canada Excellence Research Chairs